alshdavid/xpkg/README.md

 ## Adding a Package

-If you'd like to add a package to the
+If you'd like to add a package under [`/site/packages`](https://github.com/alshdavid/xpkg/blob/main/site/packages/index.mts).